kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Set the FeatureGate to false and restart the kube-apiserver.
+Set the feature gate to false and restart the kube-apiserver.

 ###### What happens if we reenable the feature if it was previously rolled back?